joeygaitan/mat-Libs/README.md

 url: https://infinite-cove-23253.herokuapp.com

+### How to rerun
+pip install -r requirements.txt and it should run locally in port 5000.
+In addition at the top of the page there is a list where you can see the deployed version.

 ### Requirements
 1. Provide a Mad Libs story for users to fill in.
 2. Collect user input for the words